somewun/adt-devops/topic-02/application-ideation.md

 **2. Technical Architecture**

 What technology stack are you considering?
-- **Language/Framework:** Python and Flask for back end and React for Front end.
+- **Language/Framework:** Python and Flask for back end and HTML for Front end.
 - **Database (if needed):** AWS to host the web app???
 - **Other components:** VS Code for local version of the files, github for version control , Jenkins for CI/CD??